runtimeverification/plutus-core-semantics/README.md

 - Underspecified grammar, for example [ Term TermList ] doesn't parse
 - `addInteger` test has no size
 - `(fix ...)` rule changes type (Fig. 9)
+- In syntax, (Fig. 2), lambda terms take in Type Values, but in the semantics (Fig. 9), they take in any Type